Tel Aviv Stock Exchange: Performance

 The Israeli capital market was stormed by the local retail public in 2020, which opened a significantly greater number of new accounts with TASE members than in 2019.
 Some 141,000 new accounts were opened by the general public during 2020, compared to some 98,000 new accounts in 2019, a 44% increase.
 The pace at which non-bank members acquired new members – some 170% more than in 2019 – was particularly noticeable.
 Among the banks, the growth was 36% up on the previous year.

+Dividend Distribution in 2023

+In 2023, despite significant events such as war and legal reform, about 40% of the companies listed on the Tel Aviv Stock Exchange continued to distribute dividends to their shareholders.
+This included notable dividends in the energy, oil and gas sectors, as well as in the banking and financial services sector.

+The Tel Aviv Stock Exchange reported that 206 listed companies distributed dividends totalling approximately 27.2 billion shekels in 2023.
+This was slightly less than the all-time high recorded in 2022 when 233 companies distributed about 28.6 billion shekels.
+Despite these uncertainties, the percentage of public holdings in traded stocks on the exchange has gradually increased over the recent years, reaching 63.3% by the end of 2023.
+This trend contributed significantly to an increase in the proportion of dividends received by the public.

+The year 2023 also marked a record in the total dividends distributed to public shareholders, which was about 62% of the distributed sum (16.8 billion shekels), as opposed to approximately 55% of the dividends (15.8 billion shekels) in 2022.
+The remaining dividends were paid to stakeholders.
+The average dividend yield of the listed companies in 2023 amounted to approximately 2.9%, compared to about 2.8% in the previous year.
+This was the highest yield since 2017, topping the yield of the record year of 2022.
+The market value in 2023 was approximately 9% lower than in 2022, while the total dividend was only about 5% lower than the previous year.

 International agreements

 In February 2007 the TASE signed a formal memorandum of understanding with the London Stock Exchange intended to smooth the trading of securities listed on both exchanges.
 At the time, 50 Israeli companies were listed on the London Stock Exchange.
 A similar memorandum of understanding was signed with The Nasdaq Stock Market in November 2007.
 NASDAQ at the time had 70 Israeli companies listed on the exchange, with a combined global market capitalization of over US$60 billion.

 In July 2008, the TASE entered into a memorandum of understanding with NYSE Euronext.
 At the time seven Israeli companies traded on the NYSE.